 Planning is a vital step of the pay review process.
 The first step is understanding your objectives.
 What do you want to achieve from your pay review cycle?
 What expectations do you have?
 How about your employees?
 Which tools will you use to evaluate performance and results?
 Do you have a fixed budget?

-Take the time to define your goals and expectations and make sure you communicate the purpose and criteria behind your pay reviews.
+Take the time to define your goals and expectations and make sure you communicate the purpose and criteria when planning pay reviews.
 Plan and document each step of the pay review process and define a clear and consistent annual salary review policy for all employees.
 This will help avoid any confusion or disappointment.

-Consider the following aspects when you plan and prepare your next pay review.
+Consider the following aspects when you decide to conduct your next pay review.

 Your strategy for rewards and incentives will depend on your business model, budget and objectives.
 It should also be based on internal payroll data, contractual terms, and external market rates, as we will see shortly.